 It is anticipated that the successful applicants will attend the awards ceremony.
 If required, travel and accommodation expenses will be paid for on behalf of the award recipients by the Department of Education.
 For student awards, the travel and accommodation expenses will also be paid for 2 accompanying adults if required.

 Review the relevant application guide below for each award category for information on how to apply.

-Entrant Portal to create an account to submit your application, provide details of 2 referees, upload your signed project consent form and any other documents required for the category you are applying for.
+Entrant Portal to create an account and submit your application, provide details of 2 referees, upload your signed project consent form and any other documents required for the category you are applying for.

 For further information about the Peter Doherty Awards for Excellence in STEM Education, please email